Sailor tattoo: 18th century

 There is a persistent myth that tattoos on European sailors originated with Captain James Cook's crew, who were tattooed in Tahiti in 1769, but Cook brought only the word tattoo to Europeans, not the practice itself.
-Maritime historian Ira Dye writes that "the tattooing of American (and by strong inference, European) seafarers was a common and well-established practice at the time of Cook's voyages."
-Scholars debate whether Cook's voyages increased the popularity of tattooing among sailors per se, or whether the rise of print culture and surveillance-based recordkeeping that happened around the same time made tattoos more visible in the historical record.
+Ira Dye wrote that "the tattooing of American (and by strong inference, European) seafarers was a common and well-established practice at the time of Cook's voyages."
+Scholars debate whether Cook's voyages increased the popularity of tattooing among sailors, or whether the rise of print culture and surveillance-based recordkeeping that happened around the same time made tattoos more visible in the historical record.

-Following the American Revolution, American sailors' tattoos were listed in their protection papers, an identity certificate issued to prevent impressment into the British Royal Navy.

-The Naval History and Heritage Command says that "by the late 18th century, around a third of British and a fifth of American sailors had at least one tattoo."
-(Note: "The records for 1796-1803 show 20.6 percent of all American seamen applying for Protection Certificates at that time to have been tattooed.")
+The U.S. Naval History and Heritage Command says that "by the late 18th century, around a third of British and a fifth of American sailors had at least one tattoo."
+(Note: "The records for 1796–1803 show 20.6 percent of all American seamen applying for Protection Certificates at that time to have been tattooed.")
+Following the American Revolution (1765–1783), American sailors' tattoos were listed in their protection papers, an identity certificate issued to prevent impressment into the British Royal Navy.
+The details in these protection papers are an important source of information about tattoo practices at the time.
+After the 1789 mutiny on the Bounty, in the Royal Navy, lieutenant William Bligh wrote letters about 25 mutineers to help capture them and described tattoos on 21 of them.
+They had European-American tattoos, such as hearts, stars, dates, initials, and a triskelion, as well as Tahitian tattoos.